A Lhasa Apso with a huge personality and lots of fur!

 Elsa may look genteel but under those luscious locks she is a real tomboy at heart.
 She has a young spirit and loves to explore and get involved with everything going on around her.
 Elsa loves people, but not as much as she loves other dogs.
 She is very precious about her food but will very cheekily try and steal other dogs treats!
 She is very stubborn and knows her own mind but she is also playful and very affectionate.

-Elsa has completely changed our lives by introducing us to new people and places that we would have never experienced without her and it's because of her that Paws across Britain exists.
+Elsa has completely changed our lives by introducing us to new people and places that we would have never experienced without her and she is the reason that Paws across Britain exists!